au-ts/libvmm/ci/README.md

         "tests_exclude": [
             # anything with config=release is not tested
             { "config": "release" },
-            # any zig builds for the maaxboard are not tested, but still built.
+            # any builds for the maaxboard are not tested, but still built.
-            { "board": "maaxboard", "build_system": "zig" },
+            { "board": "maaxboard" },
         ],
     },